scailable/sclbl-tutorials/sclbl-onnx-from-scratch-I/README.md

 ![The pipeline in Netron](sources/onnx-netron.png)

 ## 5. Deployment.
 Above we hope to have shown how ONNX is not just some abstract file format used under-the-hood by various complex AI training tools: it is also an easy to construct pre- and post-processing pipelines manually by chaining ONNX blocks together.
-Thus, ONNX is a super effective tool to create data analysis pipelines that can be used anywhere.
+Thus, ONNX is a super effective tool to create data analyis pipelines that can be used anywhere.

 Once you have an ONNX pipeline, various options are available for its deployment: